 2. An aggressive limit, suggesting a benchmark if a firm’s policy is to extend more credit with potentially more risk.

 A D & B Rating helps companies quickly assess your business’s size and composite credit appraisal.
-Dun & Bradstreet bases this rating on information in your company’s interim or fiscal balance sheet, plus an overall evaluation of the firm’s creditworthiness.
-The scale goes from 5A to HH; these Rating Classifications show your company size based on worth or equity as computed by Dun & Bradstreet, which assigns such a rating only if your company has supplied a current financial statement.
+Dun & Bradstreet bases this rating on info in your company’s interim or fiscal balance sheet.
+Plus there is an overall evaluation of the firm’s creditworthiness.
+The scale goes from 5A to HH.
+So, these Rating Classifications show your company size based on worth or equity as computed by Dun & Bradstreet.
+Then D&B assigns such a rating only if your company has supplied a current financial statement.

 This number, between 1 through 4, makes up the second half of your firm’s rating.
 It reflects Dun & Bradstreet’s overall rating of your business’s creditworthiness.
 They analyze company payments, financial information, public records, business age, and other factors.